 Open admission to college students.
 Focus on correct vocal technique and choral style.
 Performance of sacred and secular music literature representing all style periods.
 Several public programs and concerts each semester.
-May be repeated for credit.

 For each unit of credit, a minimum of three hours per week with one of the hours for class and two hours for studying/preparation outside of class is expected.